-If your GP thinks you’re at risk of microalbuminuria, they may ask you to do a urine test.
-Your urine sample will usually be sent to a laboratory for testing.
-There are several ways to diagnose microalbuminuria.
+If you’ve got diabetes, microalbuminuria may be spotted during routine check-ups.
+Or your GP may suspect you’re at risk because of your medical and family history.
+They’ll ask you to provide a urine sample, which will be sent to a laboratory for testing.

-If you have microalbuminuria, your GP will monitor your condition and may refer you to a specialist.
-Your specialist will discuss the different types of treatment available.
+If you have microalbuminuria, your GP will monitor your condition and may refer you to a nephrologist.
+This is a doctor who specialises in kidney care and treating kidney diseases.
 You will usually have a urine test at least once a year after being diagnosed with microalbuminuria.

-To prevent further damage to your kidneys, it’s important to control your blood sugar levels.
+There are things you can do to stop microalbuminuria getting worse and prevent further damage to your kidneys.
 Losing excess weight and reducing your blood pressure and cholesterol level will help.
 Your GP may advise you to:

 - cut down on alcohol